Obvious Manipulations in Matching without and with Contracts: Introduction

-\cite{troyan2020essentially} apply the notion of obvious manipulation in the context of one-sided matching markets.
-They present the notion of essential stable matching and show that no essentially stable mechanism is obviously manipulable.
-Other recent papers that study the notion of obvious manipulation, in contexts other than two-side matching markets are \cite{aziz2021obvious} and \cite{arribillaga2022obvious} in the context of voting; \cite{ortega2022obvious} in cake-cutting and \cite{psomas2022fair} in allocation problems.
+\cite{troyan2020essentially} apply the notion of obvious manipulation to one-sided matching markets, introducing the concept of essential stable matching and demonstrating that no essentially stable mechanism is obviously manipulable.
+Other recent papers exploring the concept of obvious manipulation in contexts beyond two-sided matching markets include \cite{aziz2021obvious} and \cite{arribillaga2024obvious} in the context of voting, \cite{ortega2022obvious} in cake-cutting, and \cite{psomas2022fair} in allocation problems.

 The rest of the paper is organized as follows.
-The model and the concepts of stability and obvious manipulations are introduced in Section \ref{section prelim}.
-Section \ref{section main} presents the main results of our paper in three subsections.
-Subsection \ref{D-optimal} contains the formal definition of the doctor-optimal matching rule and the proof that such matching rule is non-obvious manipulable in the general context with contracts and substitutable preferences.
-Subsection \ref{H-optimal} contains the formal definition of the hospital-optimal matching rule and the proof that such matching rule is: (i) obvious manipulable in the context with contracts, even in the one-to-one model and (ii) non-obvious manipulable in the context without contracts and substitutable preferences.
-In Subsection \ref{Quantile matching} the quantile stable rules are introduced and it is shown that the doctor-optimal matching rule is the only non-obvious manipulable quantile stable rule.
-To conclude, some final remarks are gathered in Section \ref{section final}.
+Section \ref{section prelim} introduces the model and the concepts of stable-dominating mechanisms and obvious manipulations.
+Section \ref{section main} presents the main results of our study in two subsections: Subsection \ref{with} covers the results obtained in matching without contracts, while Subsection \ref{without} discusses the results in matching with contracts.
+Finally, Section \ref{section final} offers concluding remarks.